TahsinTanni/TahsinTanni/README.md

 ### I am a Computer Science and Engineering graduate from BRAC University with experience spanning AI automation, machine learning research, and full-stack web development.
 I enjoy building intelligent systems and transforming complex ideas into practical, user-focused solutions.

-### Currently, I work as an AI Automation Trainee at 180 RE, where I design LLM-powered workflows using n8n and third-party integrations.
-Alongside industry work, I have conducted research on improving the robustness of large language models against weight noise and quantization attacks.

 ### My interests lie in artificial intelligence, machine learning, agentic systems, full-stack development, blockchain, and building impactful technologies that solve real-world problems

 ---